AcceleratedLinux/accelerated-linux/linux/Documentation/userspace-api/media/v4l/ext-ctrls-jpeg.rst

 .. _jpeg-quality-control:

 ``V4L2_CID_JPEG_COMPRESSION_QUALITY (integer)``
-    ``V4L2_CID_JPEG_COMPRESSION_QUALITY`` control determines trade-off
-    between image quality and size.
+    Determines trade-off between image quality and size.
     It provides simpler method for applications to control image quality, without a need for direct reconfiguration of luminance and chrominance quantization tables.
-In cases where a driver uses quantization tables configured directly by an application, using interfaces defined elsewhere,
-    ``V4L2_CID_JPEG_COMPRESSION_QUALITY`` control should be set by
-    driver to 0.
+In cases where a driver uses quantization tables configured directly by an application, using interfaces defined elsewhere, ``V4L2_CID_JPEG_COMPRESSION_QUALITY`` control should be set by driver to 0.

     The value range of this control is driver-specific.
 Only positive,